maryrobinrose/react_gallery_app/README.md

 ## Setup And Installation

 * Clone the project to a local directory
+* Install npm i react-router-dom --save
 * Run npm start
 * Open http://localhost:3000 in the browser

 ## Known Bugs